PabloNovaes/opablodev-git/README.md

 ## Installation

-You can install the CLI globally via npm: npm install -g git-sb
+You can install the CLI globally via npm: npm install -g @opablodev/git

-Or run it temporarily using npx: npx git-sb
+Or run it temporarily using npx: npx @git

 ## Usage